Where are the Department of Dance offices and studios?

 What opportunities are there to perform?

-Students in the Dance Program have multiple opportunities to be involved in performances on campus.
+Students in the Department of Dance have multiple opportunities to be involved in performances on campus.
 Information on auditions for the faculty dance concert, dance majors concert, MFA concert, and opportunities in the Dance Student Association are announced in class, over the dance majors list serve, and posted outside of the classrooms in Meany Hall.
 Opportunities also exist for students to participate in the Chamber Dance Company performances by faculty invitation.
 Students who are selected to perform must remain actively enrolled in at least one technique class through the final performance of the concert.

 In addition, students are often notified of auditions and opportunities outside of the university with local organizations and companies such as the Seattle Opera, Seattle Theatre Group, and the Village Theatre among others.